 Vehicle identifiers and serial numbers

 Medical record numbers, health plan beneficiary numbers, and other account numbers

 Biometric identifiers, including finger and voice prints

-If data is not de‐identified then send via the following link: https://securefiletransfer.ouhsc.edu/ .
-You will need to Zip the file(s) to send via the link.
-Visit the following link for more information and directions: http://it.ouhsc.edu/services/SecureFileTransfer.asp .
+4. If data is not de‐identified, you must first Zip the file(s) and then send them via the link: https://securefiletransfer.ouhsc.edu/.
+Visit the following link for more information and directions: http://it.ouhsc.edu/services/SecureFileTransfer.asp.